Supersheep50/the-secret-of-the-hll-tomb/testing.md

 |Update Google Sheet|Yes|![Updated spreadsheet](/documents/testing/logbook-check.png)

 ### Validator Testing
 Code was passed through the [PEP8 online linter]).
 One issue found that does not affect the working of my code.
-On mentors advice I am leaving it in and highlighting it here,
+On mentors advice I am leaving it in and highlighting it here.

 ![PEP8 results](/documents/testing/pep8.png)